-Figure 43: Warning Message in the GUI for Non-Continuous Pin Assignment
+Figure 46: Warning Message in the GUI for Non-Continuous Pin Assignment

 - D-PHY IP uses IO in Native mode.
-Left out IO cannot be used by any other design and it will be unusable. - HSSIO internally uses few IO under certain IO selection scenarios for Strobe propagation and this can be avoided by selecting IO continuously.
-Pin(s) used for Strobe propagation will be DBC, QBC or GC\QBC and it will restrict you to implement the multiple D-PHY interfaces. - D-PHY with two different line rates can be implemented within IO bank and each D-PHY interface will use one PLL. - All the lanes of a particular MIPI D-PHY instance need to be in the same HP IO bank, which the Pin Assignment tab of XGUI automatically controls for UltraScale+ devices. - In case of multiple D-PHY instances sharing clocking resources, all such instances also need to be in the same HP IO bank. - Any IO being placed along with D-PHY interface should have DCI IO standard since D-PHY IO uses MIPI DPHY DCI IO Standard. - IO used for data lanes can be swapped in any order by keeping RX clock lane IO LOC unchanged.
+Using the left out IO's in the nibble is not recommended, in case if its inevitable refer to "Mixing Native and Non-Native Mode I/O in a Nibble" section in UltraScale Architecture SelectIO Resources User Guide (UG571). - HSSIO internally uses few IO under certain IO selection scenarios for Strobe propagation and this can be avoided by selecting IO continuously.
+Pin(s) used for Strobe propagation will be DBC, QBC or GC QBC and it will restrict you to implement the multiple D-PHY interfaces. - D-PHY with two different line rates can be implemented within IO bank and each D-PHY interface will use one PLL. - All the lanes of a particular MIPI D-PHY instance need to be in the same HP IO bank, which the Pin Assignment tab of XGUI automatically controls for UltraScale+ devices. - In case of multiple D-PHY instances sharing clocking resources, all such instances also need to be in the same HP IO bank. - Any IO being placed along with D-PHY interface should have DCI IO standard since D-PHY IO uses MIPI DPHY DCI IO Standard. - IO used for data lanes can be swapped in any order by keeping RX clock lane IO LOC unchanged.